This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 Weber Genesis E-410 Grill

 So I have to admit, this review comes with a generous helping of bias.
-The Weber Genesis II E-410 Grill is the first gas grill I ever got (I have a natural gas one but they sell propane fueled ones too), and boy do I love it.
+The Weber Genesis II E-410 Grill is the first gas grill I ever got (I have a natural gas one but it’s available in propane too), and boy do I love it.

 The 4 burner grill really gives you a ton of space to get to work.
 There’s 646 square inches of primary cooking area along with a 198 square inch swing away warming rack.
 That makes a total of 844 square inches of cooking space – enough to feed a small army!

 This grill heats quickly, evenly, and consistently, with a porcelain-enameled lid and stainless steel cooking grates providing superior heat retention.
 The 4 burner set up allows for maximum versatility.
 It’s possible to sear, roast, rotisserie, and cook with indirect cooking all on the same gas grill.

 Weber Spirit E330 Gas Grill

-If you find yourself looking for something a little in between a Weber Spirit vs Genesis, the Weber Spirit E330 Gas Grill is in the Spirit line of grills but comes with a couple of nice upgraded features.
+If you find yourself looking for something a little in between a Weber Spirit and a Genesis, the Weber Spirit E330 Gas Grill is in the Spirit line of grills but comes with a couple of nice upgraded features.

 There’s a built in sear station which creates an intense heat zone, which makes it possible to quickly and easily sear meats.
 A side burner is also built in to make sides or sauces while the main course cooks on the grill.